gardehal/3d-printing/created/ergonomic-mouse-joystick/README.md

 3D printed add-on to make mice a little more comfortable to use without buying a new product.

 Using F-16 Sidestick Grip by JFlyer81 on Thingiverse: https://www.thingiverse.com/thing:4544115
+Using Logitech G502 Pinkie rest by tarifacarlos on Thingiverse: https://www.thingiverse.com/thing:4834530

 Example of similar style: https://www.3m.com/3M/en_US/p/d/cbgbjw011267/